Let me tell you why creating is like popping balloons.

 Wait.
 You have 3 pages of blog post ideas written.
 Why don’t you try one of them?

 “My writing isn’t good enough and no one reads it anyway”

 Well, you have to start somewhere, and if you don’t write, no one will ever read it.

 And on it goes.
 Popping balloons.

-    One of the things that interests me about creativity, is how it relates to everyday life.
+One of the things that interest me about creativity, is how it relates to everyday life.
 How we can get more deliberate about prioritizing creating something, instead of just watching and reacting.

 Professionally, creative women are women with Etsy shops.